 Receiving Events

-A few things to consider at the receiving side when forwarding events with Data Connectors.
+A few things to consider when receiving events forwarded by a Data Connector.

 Request Contents

-Both the header and body of the incoming request contain information of interest that can be extracted and, depending on the configuration, used to verify the content and origin of the request.
+Both the headers and body of the incoming request contain information of interest that can be extracted and, depending on the configuration, used to verify the content and origin of the request.

-If a signature secret is set in the configuration, the following header will be included.
+If a signature secret is set in the Data Connector configuration, the following header will be included.

 • X-Dt-Signature Includes a JSON Web Token (JWT).
 Once decoded using the signature secret, it contains all the necessary information to verify the request content and origin.

 Note that depending on the framework used to receive the Data Connector events, the header name casing may differ.
-Some services will force header name to lower-case, like x-dt-signature.
+Some services will force header names to be lower-cased, like x-dt-signature.

 Body